lucaprinsss/Participium/retrospective/Retrospective1.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - Improve sprint planning and enhance task parallelization: carefully review and define tasks to avoid overlaps and excessive specificity and ensuring tasks can be worked on simultaneously by different team members.
   - Finish tasks before the deadline: aim to complete all tasks 1–2 days before the sprint ends.
 This buffer allows time for integration, testing, and addressing unexpected issues.
-  - Adopt a clearer Git workflow: establish and follow a consistent branching strategy (e.g., Git Flow) to minimize merge conflicts and improve collaboration.

 - One thing you are proud of as a Team!!
   - Stay humble, stay foolish!